mongodb/docs/source/reference/mongos.rst

 Synopsis
 --------

-``mongos`` for "Mongo Shard," is a routing service for MongoDB shard configurations that processes queries from the application layer, and determines where this data is stored in the :term:`shard cluster`, in order to complete these operations these operations.
+``mongos`` for "MongoDB Shard," is a routing service for MongoDB shard configurations that processes queries from the application layer, and determines where this data is stored in the :term:`shard cluster`, in order to complete these operations these operations.
 From the